GhaithKelil/job-scraper/README.md

 ## What It Does

-Most job market tools are static.
-This one pulls real, current data directly from Finland's largest job board, stores every scrape run with a timestamp, and lets you explore the results visually.

-You can compare demand across multiple roles at once — for example, how many Python jobs are available versus developer, data analyst, or cybersecurity roles — and see which companies and cities are hiring the most.
+Enter any job title or field and the tool scrapes live listings from Finland's largest job board, stores the results in a SQLite database with timestamps, and generates a single-page interactive HTML report with all charts and stats.

+It works for any profession — teacher, nurse, marketing manager, software developer — not just tech roles.

 ---

 ## Features

+- Accepts any search term at runtime — works for any job or field
 - Scrapes live job listings (title, company, location) using browser automation
 - Handles JavaScript-rendered pages that basic scrapers cannot access
-- Runs multiple search terms in one pass and tags each result
-- Stores all scraped data in a SQLite database with timestamps for historical tracking
+- Stores all scraped data in a SQLite database with timestamps
 - Exports to CSV for quick access
-- Analyzes trends: role types, top companies, geographic distribution
-- Generates interactive browser-based charts with Plotly
+- Generates a single-page interactive HTML report with all charts
+- Report can be shared with anyone — no Python required to view it

 ---